DS4PS/pe4ps-textbook/README.md

 # Program Eval for Public Service Organizations

+An open-source textbook covering program evaluation regression tools commonly used for the estimation of program or policy impact in the public and nonprofit sectors.

+![](https://raw.githubusercontent.com/DS4PS/pe4ps/master/docs/images/logo-red.png)

+---

+CITE:

 _**Counterfactual Analysis with Regression Models**_
-Open source course notes and labs for Program Evaluation
+An Open Source Textbook for Program Evaluation
 Authors: Jesse Lecy and Federica Fusi

-An open-source textbook covering program evaluation regression tools commonly used for the estimation of program or policy impact in the public and nonprofit sectors.

-![](https://raw.githubusercontent.com/DS4PS/pe4ps/master/docs/images/logo-red.png)
+---

 The book was designed around several core principles: